-This dramatic cove on the west coast of Corfu is one of the places claiming to be the place where Odysseus landed and found the lovely Princess Nausicca and her ladies washing their clothes.
+This dramatic cove on the west coast of Corfu is one of the places claiming to be the place where Odysseus landed and found the lovely Princess Nausicaa and her ladies washing their clothes.

-If he arrived now he would find a wide choice of places to stay- all of high quality.
+If he arrived now he would find a wide choice of places to stay- all of the high quality.
 The large hotel on the cliff top has been joined by several boutique establishments, set in attractive grounds and spread across the bay.

-It is a favourite place for golfers to stay as the golf course in the Ropa Valley is only a few minutes away, so they can indulge their hobby whilst other family members enjoy the clear blue sea or pool.
+It is a favorite place for golfers to stay as the golf course in the Ropa Valley is only a few minutes away, so they can indulge their hobby whilst other family members enjoy the clear blue sea or pool.
 There is a welcoming clubhouse serving drinks and food and the course is challenging enough to occupy many golfers who return annually.

 Life in these villages has changed little in the last years, except for the addition of a bar or tavern where you can sit and relax while enjoying the view.

 Ermones is also near two of Corfu’s loveliest beaches- Myrtiotissa, the small secluded bay which has attracted naturists for generations, and Glyfada- a mecca for many of the younger Corfiots who cluster in the beach bars in the evening to watch the sunset.

 Walkers can use it as a base for exploring the west of the island- going to Liapades (home of the Cricketers Taverna), one of Corfu’s larger villages and with an enchanting cove, and Pelekas- the view from the Kaiser’s Throne viewpoint makes the climb worthwhile.

 Some research before your holiday here will enrich your stay as there are many ‘secrets’ in the area for you to discover, unlike in some of the resorts which were developed earlier and display all their wares immediately!